dragona/android-intro/starter/00_LifeCycle/readme.md

 ![LifeCycle](display/display.gif)

 An activity serves as the entry point for an app's interaction with the user.
 It is a crucial component of an Android application, and the way activities are launched and put together is a fundamental part of the platform's application model [[1](https://developer.android.com/guide/components/activities/intro-activities.html)].
-In a given app, most of the time, a user will have to navigate through different activities.
-During such interaction, the Activity instances in the app transition through various states in their lifecycle[ [2](https://developer.android.com/guide/components/activities/activity-lifecycle.html)].
+In a given app, a user will have to navigate through different activities most of the time.
+During such interaction, the Activity instances in the app transition through various stages  (states) in their lifecycle[ [2](https://developer.android.com/guide/components/activities/activity-lifecycle.html)].
-We, as a developer can intervene during this different states using the six (6)callbacks that the Activity class provides:  onCreate(), onStart(), onResume(), onPause(), onStop(), and onDestroy().
+As a developer, we can intervene during these different states using the six (6)callbacks that the Activity class provides:  onCreate(), onStart(), onResume(), onPause(), onStop(), and onDestroy().

-This application shows a log output each time the main activity changes state.
+This demo application shows a log output each time the main activity changes state.

 ![LifeCycle Demo](display/demo.gif)

-As you could notice, we have two buttons and here is how we set the onClick listener.
+As you can notice, we have two buttons, and here is how we set the onClick listener.

 ![LifeCycle Demo](display/connecting_buttons.gif)